-Ransomware just gets worse every year, and 2021 will be no exception.
+Preventing ransomware from ending up on your network just gets harder every year, and 2021 will be no exception.

 Sophos predicts that the big ransomware families will become “more evasive and nation-state-like in sophistication,” targeting larger companies with multimillion-dollar ransom demands, and ransomware-as-a-service will continue to let smaller players wreak havoc with everyone else.

 Expect to hear a lot more about ransomware names such as Ryuk, RagnarLocker, Netwalker, REvil, Egregor/Maze, Dharma and Buer Loader.

 The latest threats always grab headlines but it’s the ones everyone already knows about that do most of the damage, and 2021 will be no exception.

 Commodity malware such as loaders and botnets and human-operated Initial Access Brokers can do more damage than might appear.

 “Such threats can seem like low-level malware noise, but they are designed to secure a foothold in a target, gather essential data and share data back to a command-and-control network that will provide further instructions,” says Sophos.
 “If human operators are behind these types of threats, they’ll review every compromised machine for its geolocation and other signs of high value, and then sell access to the most lucrative targets to the highest bidder, such as a major ransomware operation.”

 While 2021 promises much of the same, one thing will likely improve: the pandemic should steadily improve as COVID-19 vaccines are produced and distributed.
 The health news alone is worth cheering, but with it will come an improving economy – and maybe more budget to spend on security tools for overwhelmed staffers.

 Get the Free Cybersecurity Newsletter

 Strengthen your organization’s IT security defenses by keeping up to date on the latest cybersecurity news, solutions, and best practices.